Walt Brown (creationist): Biography

 Brown attended the United States Military Academy, where he received a Bachelor of Science, then earned a Ph.D. in mechanical engineering from the Massachusetts Institute of Technology in 1967.
 He served as an officer in the United States military until he retired in 1980.

-Since retiring from the military, Brown has been the director of his "Center for Scientific Creation" and has done his own research, writing, and speaking on origins theory.
+After retiring from the military, Brown was the director of his "Center for Scientific Creation" and did his own research, writing, and speaking on origins theory.
 In 1998, Brown was appointed to a committee reviewing Arizona's state science standards.
 Evolution was retained in the Arizona state science standards after a final decision in August 1998.

 Brown died on 27 September 2025, at the age of 88.

 Creationist

-In Brown's In the Beginning: Compelling Evidence for Creation and the Flood he suggests evidence exists against evolution and for creation science and flood geology (including hydroplates).
+In Brown's In the Beginning: Compelling Evidence for Creation and the Flood he suggested evidence exists against evolution and for creation science and flood geology (including hydroplates).
 It is divided into three sections, the first of which explores discoveries made by scientists that do not fit the theory of evolution.
-The second section outlines various alternate explanations to geological and astronomical subjects such as the mid-oceanic ridge and comets, which Brown states evolutionary science cannot explain.
+The second section outlines various alternate explanations to geological and astronomical subjects such as the mid-oceanic ridge and comets, which Brown stated evolutionary science cannot explain.
 The final section presents a variety of other questions encountered in the creation–evolution controversy.

 In 1989, the Creation/Evolution journal of the National Center for Science Education published a critique of Brown's theory.
 Jim Lippard, graduate student of philosophy begins with a criticism focusing primarily on fossil evidence of human evolution.
 Brown addressed several of Lippard's points in his response, and three further articles were printed: Lippard, Brown, and ending with Lippard, where he asserts that Brown made serious errors, including using "mistaken claims about what others have written."
 The series of articles does not discuss Brown's hydroplates, apart from Brown's claim that Lippard "dismisses or ignores the bulk of the book and specifically addresses only a very small fraction of its substance."

 Robert T. Pennock has described Brown's position as being typical, other than the unique feature of his hydroplates hypothesis, of young-earth creationist's explaining all major terrestrial features in terms of a catastrophic Biblical flood.

 Hydroplate theory

 The most distinctive feature of Brown's theories, compared to other creationist theories, are the hydroplates.
-He claims that, prior to the Flood of Noah, there was an enormous amount of water underneath the crust of the Earth, and that this water pressurizing, shattering the crust, and breaking it into plates was both part of the Flood and created the continental plates that mainstream geology associates with plate tectonics.
-Because the plates are, in this theory, formed by the action of water, he calls them "hydroplates" and gives their name to the theory.
+He claimed that, prior to the Flood of Noah, there was an enormous amount of water underneath the crust of the Earth, and that this water pressurizing, shattering the crust, and breaking it into plates was both part of the Flood and created the continental plates that mainstream geology associates with plate tectonics.
+Because the plates are, in this theory, formed by the action of water, he called them "hydroplates" and gave their name to the theory.